 As seen from above, there are many heat pump maintenance tasks that can be performed by the homeowner.
 But there is also more more which should be done by the professional:

 If you are not handy with the electrical work, talk to the technician.

 The above heat pump maintenance tips are the most common recommended by the manufacturers.
-The preventive maintenance is ensuring trouble-free heating/cooling operation and peak performance.
+The preventive maintenance and regular tune-ups are ensuring trouble-free heating/cooling operation and peak performance.
 In order to prevent the heat pump failure when you need it the most, pre-season maintenance (spring and fall) should be also considered – at least to have a piece of mind.
 If your heat pump is more than 10 years old, and it is under-performing, maybe it is time to start shopping for a new, more efficient one.

 Word of caution: According to the manufacturer’s guideline, any attempts at “do-it-yourself” repairs might void the remainder of the warranty.